Lawrence Rainey: Prosecution

-On January 15, 1965, Rainey and seventeen others learned that they were indicted.
+On January 15, 1965, Rainey and seventeen others learned they were indicted.
 Because there was, at that time, no federal murder statute, they were charged with violation of the three men's civil rights.
-In 1967, the case went to trial in federal court and Rainey was acquitted, though six others were convicted.
+In 1967, the case went to trial in federal court, and Rainey was acquitted, although six others were convicted.

-Legacy

 Despite his acquittal, Rainey was stigmatized by his role in the events.
 His law enforcement career ended in 1968 when he was not re-elected as Sheriff of Neshoba County.

 As a result of the trial, his wife became an alcoholic, and they divorced.
 She subsequently died of a brain tumor.
+Rainey later married his second wife Juanita and became the stepfather of her three children.

-For years after the Freedom Summer Murders, Rainey had difficulty finding stable employment; he worked as an auto mechanic and as a security guard in Kentucky and Mississippi, including a long stint as a security guard in Meridian, Mississippi.
-Rainey's employers included the Matty Hersee state charity hospital and the Village Fair Mall.
+For years after the Freedom Summer murders, Rainey had difficulty finding stable employment; he worked as an auto mechanic and as a security guard in Kentucky and Mississippi, including a long stint as a security guard in Meridian, Mississippi.
+Rainey's employers included the Matty Hersee State Charity Hospital and the Village Fair Mall.
 A stint at the IGA grocery store ended abruptly after the airing of the CBS drama Attack on Terror: The FBI vs. the Ku Klux Klan in 1975; bomb threats were made against the supermarket for hiring him, and they subsequently fired him.
 His boss at McDonald's Security Guard Service was an African American, and Rainey described the firm as "better to work for than any white company".

-He later blamed the Federal Bureau of Investigation and the media for preventing him from finding and keeping jobs, and reiterated that he was not a racist:
+He later blamed the Federal Bureau of Investigation and the media for preventing him from finding and keeping jobs and reiterated that he was not a racist:

-He developed throat cancer and tongue cancer, and died in 2002 at the age of 79.
+He developed throat cancer and tongue cancer and died at his home in Meridian, Mississippi, in 2002, at the age of 79.
+He was buried near his family in Kemper County.

 Media portrayals

-Attack on Terror: The FBI vs. the Ku Klux Klan was the first fictional version of the Freedom Summer Murders.
+Attack on Terror: The FBI vs. the Ku Klux Klan was the first fictional version of the Freedom Summer murders.
 Actor Geoffrey Lewis portrayed Sheriff Ed Duncan, a fictionalized Lawrence Rainey.

 In the 1988 film Mississippi Burning, the character of Sheriff Ray Stuckey was a fictionalized depiction of Lawrence Rainey.
 The part was played by Gailard Sartain.